 Install Build Dependencies

-First, install the development tools and libraries required to compile VeraCrypt.
-Note that the wxWidgets package name differs between Debian versions:
+Install the development tools and libraries required to compile VeraCrypt.
+The wxWidgets package name differs between Debian versions:

 Debian 13 (Trixie) and Debian 12 (Bookworm):